MRCIEU/DEEP_mqtls/README.md

 The ancestry labels provided by HGDP+1kGP includes: EUR (European), CSA (Central/South Asian), AFR (African), EAS (East Asian), MID (Middle Eastern), and AMR (Admixed American - an imprecise label introduced by the 1kGP to describe individuals with recent admixture from multiple continents including Amerindigenous ancestry).

-west, east and south Africa; TopMed, H3 Africa and 1KG?
+West, east and south Africa; TopMed, H3 Africa and 1KG?

 ## Pipeline release
-I asked Gib and Tom about the question whether I should use environment files (.yaml / .yml) or use a docker for any pipeline
+I asked Gib and Tom about the question whether I should use environment files (.yaml / .yml) or use a docker for any pipeline.
+Gib had released both an environment file and a Docker file for [lifecourse-gwas] (https://github.com/mrcieu/lifecourse-gwas).
+Tom raised a good point that some HPC systems do not allow users to run jobs through dockers.
+Based on these Information, I would like to choose environment files first and when the DEEP pipeline is finished, then I can make an docker file.
+Happy to have your ideas on this as well.

-## README unchanged part
+## README unchanged part -------------------
 This repository contains the scripts to run the GoDMC pipeline which includes:

 * Genome-wide scans for DNA methylation quantitative trait loci